hashicorp/design-system/website/docs/getting-started/for-designers/partials/best-practices.md

 Figma is an incredibly versatile tool, but this versatility can sometimes backfire leading to disorganization, inconsistency, and difficulty in handoffs and collaboration.
-Use these best practices to better organize your designs and use the components and styles provided by the HashiCorp Design System effectively.
+Use these best practices to better organize your designs and use the components and styles provided by the design system effectively.

 !!!
 Info

-These best practices have been curated by the HashiCorp design system team, Figma has it’s own set of [best practices](https://www.figma.com/best-practices/) for using the tool effectively.
+These best practices have been curated by the Design Systems Team, Figma has its own set of [best practices](https://www.figma.com/best-practices/) for using the tool effectively.

 !!!